minetest/dev.luanti.org/content/for-engine-devs/meetings.md

 **New business:** (mainly oldest or least recently updated PRs that haven't been handled yet)

-* Added formspec element 'KeyEventBox' for charbased input by ninnghazad (#1737)
+* Added formspec element 'KeyEventBox' for char-based input by ninnghazad (#1737)
     * Closed: better done with client-side mods.
 * Use object property "stepheight" for player stepheight too. (#2056)
     * Agreed to merge, but nobody assigned.